 Who doesn’t love combining the open road with two wheels in Portland, Oregon?
 Have you ever found yourself in a predicament where riding your bike across the city wasn’t feasible?
-Today we’re diving deep into the ins and outs of merging bus commute with bike travel on Trimet buses.
-Get ready, this is for all you cyclists out there who want to combine pedal power with public transportation!
+Today, we’re diving deep into the ins and outs of merging bus commutes with bike travel on Trimet buses.
+Get ready—this is for all you cyclists out there who want to combine pedal power with public transportation!

 Rules for Bringing a Bike on a TriMet Bus

 For those looking to explore Portland and its surrounding areas on a bike, finding an efficient mode of transportation that can accommodate your bike can be challenging.
 Luckily, TriMet buses can transport bikes!
-Here we take a closer look at the rules regarding bringing bikes on TriMet buses and how many bikes are allowed.
+Here, we look at the rules regarding bringing bikes on TriMet buses and how many are allowed.

 Number of Bikes Allowed

-TriMet provides a number of options when it comes to transporting bikes on their buses.
-First off, it’s important to note that not all TriMet buses provide racks or space for bikes.
-Additionally, certain restrictions apply regarding when and where you can bring your bike onboard the bus.
+TriMet provides multiple options when it comes to transporting bikes on their buses.
+First, it’s important to note that not all TriMet buses provide bike racks or space.
+Additionally, certain restrictions apply regarding when and where to bring your bike onboard the bus.

-For example, during peak weekday commute times (7-9 am and 3-6 pm), only folding bicycles are permitted on board.
-Bikes aren’t allowed if the bus is already carrying two other bikes, except in the case of folding bikes.
+For example, only folding bicycles are permitted on board during peak weekday commute times (7-9 am and 3-6 pm).
+Bikes aren’t allowed if the bus carries two other bikes except for folding bikes.

-It’s also crucial that you know how to load your bike appropriately into the provided rack before embarking on your journey.
+You must also know how to load your bike appropriately into the provided rack before embarking on your journey.
 Doing so ensures a safe ride for both you and others onboard.

 Bus Routes with Bike Racks

-TriMet Buses equipped with exterior racks are capable of carrying up to two standard-sized bikes at once.
+TriMet Buses equipped with exterior racks can carry up to two standard-sized bikes simultaneously.
 This capacity is similar to what other public transit agencies offer cyclists in over 100 cities across America.

 However, it’s essential to note that this capacity isn’t set in stone since there are instances where no space remains available due to other passengers’ luggage or strollers.
-In such scenarios, the driver may have no choice but to deny access to any additional passengers with bikes.
+In such scenarios, the driver may have to deny access to additional bike passengers.

 It’s also critical to ensure that your bike meets specific size requirements when using TriMet’s bike rack service.
-The combined weight of your bicycle and any additional gear should not weigh more than 55 pounds.
+The combined weight of your bicycle and any additional gear should not exceed 55 pounds.

-By understanding these rules and adhering to the guidelines in place, cyclists can confidently transport themselves and their bikes on their TriMet journeys.
+By understanding these rules and adhering to the guidelines, cyclists can confidently transport themselves and their bikes on their TriMet journeys.
 Happy cycling!

-• It is also worth noting that each Trimet bus has the capacity to transport two to three bicycles at a time.
+- It is also worth noting that each Trimet bus can transport two to three bicycles at a time.

-• A study done by Bike Portland in 2019 noted that around 4% of all commutes in the PDX metro area were facilitated through combined bike-bus travel.
+- A study by Bike Portland in 2019 noted that around 4% of all commutes in the PDX metro area were facilitated through combined bike-bus travel.

 See Related: Can You Bring a Bike on the Bus?
 Public Transportation Policies and Restrictions

-If you’re someone who prefers a bike as their preferred mode of transportation, you might wonder about your options when traveling on public transport.
+If you prefer a bike as your preferred mode of transportation, you might wonder about your options when traveling on public transport.
 TriMet buses have made bike accommodation an integral part of their service with provisions like bike racks to ease commuters’ transportation experience.

 See Related: Bus from Lima to Huacachina: Best Transportation Option in Peru